anubiann00b/RealmOfTheAncients/README.md

 ## Stats

 Currently, players can change their own attack and dash statistics.
-This is in an effort to maximize balance and fun.
+This is to tune the values, as the defaults currently are not yet ideal.

 ### Attack